GreenFlag31/node-tao/README.md

     <b>Choices</b>
   </summary>

-- No async support: Supporting async rendering (e.g., `await include`) within templates encourages placing too much logic in the view layer.
+- No async support: Supporting async rendering (e.g., `await include`) within templates encourages placing too much logic in the view layer and is an _anti-pattern_.
 Templates should be responsible for displaying data, while controllers handle logic.
 Async behavior in templates would also require error handling (e.g., `try/catch`), adding complexity and increasing the risk of exposing stack traces to users.
 Excessive logic in templates makes them hard to test, debug, and read.
 In short: if you have async data, fetch it beforehand and render it synchronously.

 - No `layouts`: Layouts are essentially includes and add unnecessary complexity to the rendering process.

 - No `rmWhitespace`: Stripping whitespace at the template level yields negligible HTML size savings.
 Using compression (e.g., via Nginx or other proxies) is far more effective and scalable.
+Your HTML and CSS define how the template looks like, not the template engine.

 _If you think those features are absolutely necessary, please open a new discussion on github and provide an example._